Gidrex/Intra/README.md

 Experience sharing service for students primary

 # MVP TODO:
-- [ X ] the first version of this site
+- ☑ the first version of this site
-	- [ X ] adaptive layout
+	- ☑ adaptive layout
 	- [ ] dark / light theme
 	- [ ] keybinds shortcuts
 - [ ] create "trading" function part
 - [ ] planning a database
-- [ X ] link db with js program and creating a registration form
+- ☑ link db with js program and creating a registration form
 - [ ] apart of messaging between users

 # Special Functions: